iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 ### Understanding the creep mechanic
 When we talk about the [Undead](https://liquipedia.net/warcraft/Undead) race from Warcraft III, we'll see that they are able to corrupt the land by constructing new buildings on the terrain.

+Let's take a look at the image below.
+The corrupted terrain has a special texture that represents a special area for the Undead race.
+Undead units will gain additional positive effects (buffs) if they are on corrupted terrain.

 ![Warcraft III Undead Blight](https://github.com/iozsaygi/iozsaygi.github.io/blob/main/assets/imgs/tmacsirtsg/wc3_undead_blight.png?raw=true)